 Some schools have moved faster than others to realign their subject offer to suit the new accountability measures.
-In this research brief, we focus on 300 schools that implemented major curriculum change over the three year period 2009/10 to 2012/13.
+In this research brief by Rebecca Allen and Dave Thompson, we focus on 300 schools that implemented major curriculum change over the three year period 2009/10 to 2012/13.
 We are particularly interested in outcomes for pupil premium pupils and those with lower prior attainment because there is some concern that a more ‘traditional’ or ‘academic’ curriculum could stretch their efforts over too many subjects or into subjects for which they are less motivated or well-suited.

 - All pupils should have fair access to sit EBacc subjects, particularly those eligible for the pupil premium

 - The Government should reconsider its intention that 90% of pupils should be entered for EBacc subjects.